All right, hour two this Friday, Sean Hannity Show, toll-free, 800-941 Sean.

 Hunter Biden is a private citizen, and this was a personal matter for him.

-As we have said, the president, the first lady, they love their son and they support him as he continues to rebuild his life.
+As we have said, the president, the first lady, they love their son, and they support him as he continues to rebuild his life.

 This case was handled independently, as all of you know, by the Justice Department under the leadership of a prosecutor appointed by the former president, President Trump.

-So for anything further, as you know, and we've been very consistent from here, I'd refer you to the Department of Justice and to Hunter's representatives, uh, who is his legal team, obviously, who can address any of your questions.
+So for anything further, as you know, and we've been very consistent from here, I'd refer you to the Department of Justice and to Hunter's representatives, who is his legal team, obviously, who can address any of your questions.

 All right.

-Now uh I don't blame them for trying to distance themselves, but anyway, James Comer is with us.
+Now, I don't blame them for trying to distance themselves.

-Uh Congressman, great to have you back, sir.
+Congressman, great to have you back, sir.

 How are you?

-I'm well, thanks for having me.
+Thanks for having me.

 All right, let's first get your reaction to the unfolding events of today.

-Uh I happen to be really glad that the judge was smart enough to understand that this is running a lot deeper, and and in large part because of the investigation in your committee into the Biden family.
+I happen to be really glad that the judge was smart enough to understand that this is running a lot deeper, and in large part because of the investigation in your committee into the Biden family.

-Yeah, I agree, Sean, and God bless the judge.
+And God bless the judge.

 She did the right thing.

-This was uh this was definitely the right decision.
+This was definitely the right decision.

 And it's not just about the president's son.

-The president's son never would have been able to nail down all these foreign nationals wiring millions and millions of dollars to different shell companies that were then laundered to various members of the Biden family were it not for Joe's active participation.
+The president's son never would have been able to nail down all these foreign nationals wiring millions and millions of dollars to different shell companies that were then laundered to various members of the Biden family, were it not for Joe's active participation.

 So I think everyone in America sees that this stinks to high heaven.

-Okay, let's talk about let's lay out the case and what your committee has now discovered.
+Okay, let's talk about, let's lay out the case and what your committee has now discovered, because I think this really gets to the heart of things.

-And according to the whistleblowers and and what your committee has discovered is there is a pattern of really serious misconduct.
+And according to the whistleblowers and what your committee has discovered is there is a pattern of really serious misconduct.

-It's involving millions and millions of dollars in barn cash uh from a lot of hostile regimes towards the U.S. or number one and number two geopolitical foes, that would be China and Russia.
+It's involving millions and millions of dollars in foreign cash from a lot of hostile regimes towards the U.S. or number one and number two geopolitical foes.

-And they said no, they never saw it.
+And they said, no, they never saw it.

 They read about it in the paper.

-So they were they were very concerned about that.
+So they were very concerned about that.

-So after months of obfuscation and the FBI was not willing to turn this over for the longest time first they said no then you got a heavily redacted version of the 1023 form.
+So after months of obfuscation, and the FBI was not willing to turn this over for the longest time, first they said no, then you got a heavily redacted version of the 1023 form.

-Ironically in one interview you told me you had it the whole time but you wanted the FBI to hand it over to you and confirm it.
+Ironically, in one interview, you told me you had it the whole time, but you wanted the FBI to hand it over to you and confirm it.

 How do we know he's credible?

-That's exactly right let me go further.
+Let me go further.

-They said that this FBI informant was one of their most trusted most effective informants in the entire bureau and that they had successfully used his testimony in previous cases.
+They said that this FBI informant was one of their most trusted, most effective informants in the entire Bureau, and that they had successfully used his testimony in previous cases.

 Now, when we get into the depth of this 1023 form, we are learning a lot.

-And we're learning about how the big guy himself is implicated repeatedly in this, because what it's showing is that, you know, number one, the head of Burisma didn't want to pay $5 million to Biden 1 and Biden 2.
+And we're learning about how the big guy himself is implicated repeatedly in this, because what it's showing is that, you know, number one, the head of Burisma didn't want to pay $5 million to Biden 1 and Biden 2, but he said in this, he's directly quoted as saying to the FBI informant that, in fact, they did and that they hired Hunter Biden to protect us through his dad from all kinds of problems.

 Don't worry, Hunter will take care of these issues.

-He tells the FBI's confidential human source, the Burisma CEO saying he goes on to say, you know, a lot of other damning things, you know, cost $5 million to pay one Biden, $5 million to pay another Biden.
+He goes on to say, you know, a lot of other damning things, you know, cost $5 million to pay one Biden, $5 million to pay another Biden.

 He stated he didn't want to pay the Bidens.